ldn-softdev/jtc/User Guide.md

 ### Summary of modes of operations
-`jtc` supports multiple update (and insertion) modes, at first it's easy to get confused, so let's recap here all possibilites:
+`jtc` supports multiple update (and insertion) modes, at first it's easy to get confused, so let's recap here all possibilities:

 ##### _A.
 Update JSON from other locations of the same JSON:_
 `<file.json jtc -w<dst_wlk> -u<src_wlk>`